4 Critical Web Design Rules

 Break up your pages and use headers between major ideas so people scanning your site can find what they want quickly.
 Use meaningful headers between each paragraph or major idea – this helps with SEO.
 Headers should be created with the H1 through H4 tags for SEO.
 Always use good writing structure.
 Additionally, avoid long paragraphs that run on.
 You should break up any long paragraphs.

-Color and Fonts
+Colour and Fonts

-Things to avoid with content color:
+Things to avoid with content colour:

 - Avoid using an image behind your text.

 But modern browsers are now accepting third party fonts like Google Fonts and the choice is wide.
-Those fonts may slow down page loading during the first visit of a page that is using them as they need to be downloaded on the visitors computer.
+Those fonts may slow down page loading during the first visit of a page that is using them as they need to be downloaded on the visitor’s computer.
 But as they are now widely used by millions of different websites, chances are the font your website is using are already on your visitor’s computer and there won’t be any decrease in speed.
 That’s why is always advised to implement the most used font sets.